pya-h/TogoFor/README.md

 *   description value can also be set by +d flag
 # #: Show Togos
 => ... # [NEXT_COMMAND]
+    by default shows today's togos
 # %: Progress Made:
 => ... % [NEXT_COMMAND]
-    Calculate the progress been made till now:
+    Calculate the progress been made (by default for Today)

 # ><    Exit